energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 **F**\ (:math:`i`) of *V2G*\ (:math:`j`) is the ratio of the installed capacity of vehicle by its specific capacity per vehicles times the size of battery per car (:math:`ev_{batt,size}(j)`), Eq.
 :eq:`eq:SizeOfBEV`.
-As an example, if this technology of cars covers 10 Mpass-km/h, and the capacity per vehicle is 50.4 pass-km/car/h (which represents an average speed of 40km/h and occupancy of 1.26 passenger per car); thus, the amount of BEV cars are 0.198
+For example, if this technology of cars covers 10 Mpass-km/h, and the capacity per vehicle is 50.4 pass-km/car/h (which represents an average speed of 40km/h and occupancy of 1.26 passenger per car); thus, the amount of BEV cars are 0.198